 Lesson Two: Money Responsibility

 Successful money management includes keeping records of money spent.
 This includes having the skills to know how much money is available, how much money has been spent, and how much money must be saved for future needs.
 This lesson introduces elementary-aged children to the concept of being responsible for managing money through accurate record-keeping.
-It provides them with activities that demonstrate the need to be accountable for how they spend and save money.
+It provides them with activities and worksheets that demonstrate the need to be accountable for how they spend and save money.